cap-js/docs/java/query-execution.md

 :::

 :::warning
-No ETag checks are execute when an upsert is executed.
+No ETag checks are executed when an upsert is executed.
 :::

 #### Providing new ETag Values with Update Data